bmslpsu/Fly-Tracker/README.md

 # Fly-Tracker
-Tracking computations for wings and head
+Tracking functions for wings and head